-The Private Funds utilize forward contracts to seek to protect their assets denominated in foreign currencies from losses due to fluctuations in foreign exchange rates.
-The Private Funds' exposure to credit risk associated with non-performance of forward foreign currency contracts is limited to the unrealized gains or losses inherent in such contracts, which are recognized in unrealized gains or losses on derivative, futures and foreign currency contracts, at fair value in our consolidated balance sheets.
+The Investment Funds and Icahn Enterprises Holdings may utilize forward contracts to seek to protect their assets denominated in foreign currencies and precious metals holdings from losses due to fluctuations in foreign exchange rates and spot rates.
+The Investment Funds and Icahn Enterprises Holdings' exposure to credit risk associated with non-performance of forward contracts is limited to the unrealized gains or losses inherent in such contracts, which are recognized in unrealized gains or losses on derivative, futures and foreign currency contracts, at fair value in our consolidated balance sheets.

-The Private Funds may also purchase and write option contracts.
-As a writer of option contracts, the Private Funds receive a premium at the outset and then bear the market risk of unfavorable changes in the price of the underlying financial instrument.
-As a result of writing option contracts, the Private Funds are obligated to purchase or sell, at the holder's option, the underlying financial instrument.
-Accordingly, these transactions result in off-balance-sheet risk, as the Private Funds' satisfaction of the obligations may exceed the amount recognized in our consolidated balance sheets.
-At September 30, 2010 and December 31, 2009, the maximum payout amounts relating to certain put options written by the Private Funds, excluding the S&P 500 Index options which are separately discussed, were \$170 million and \$268 million, respectively.
-As of September 30, 2010, there were unrealized gains of \$0.1 million.
-As of December 31, 2009, there were no unrealized losses or gains on these put options.
-As of September 30, 2010, the Private Funds were synthetically short the S&P 500 Index through an option strategy ("Private Fund S&P 500 Option Strategy").
-As of September 30, 2010, the unrealized loss from the Private Fund S&P 500 Option Strategy was \$18 million and was included in the net gains (loss) from investment activities in our consolidated statements of operations.
-The Private Funds did not employ the Private Fund S&P 500 Option Strategy at December 31, 2009.
+The Investment Funds may also purchase and write option contracts.
+As a writer of option contracts, the Investment Funds receive a premium at the outset and then bear the market risk of unfavorable changes in the price of the underlying financial instrument.
+As a result of writing option contracts, the Investment Funds are obligated to purchase or sell, at the holder's option, the underlying financial instrument.
+Accordingly, these transactions result in off-balance-sheet risk, as the Investment Funds' satisfaction of the obligations may exceed the amount recognized in our consolidated balance sheets.
+At September 30, 2011 and December 31, 2010, the maximum payout amounts relating to certain put options written by the Investment Funds, excluding a certain stock index option strategy which is separately discussed below, were \$233 million and \$195 million, respectively.
+As of September 30, 2011 and December 31, 2010, there were unrealized gains of \$0.1 million and \$0.2 million, respectively.

+As of September 30, 2011, the Investment Funds were synthetically short a certain stock index through an option strategy.
+As of September 30, 2011 and December 31, 2010, there were unrealized gains of \$21 million and unrealized losses of \$5 million, respectively, related to this option strategy.